microfossil/particle-classification-onnx/README.md

 ## Downloadable files

 "RaCAM_software.zip": file containing the RaCAM software, required files and directories to run it, installation procedure, ImageJ scripts for automated image segmentation and CNN model to run a test label inference.
-RaCAM software is a free software (developed using the Python programming language), used to perform image acquisition (using rpicam-apps developed by ((C) Raspberry Pi Ltd), image processing and segmentation (using the ImageJ software) and image recognition using CNNs.
+RaCAM software is a free software (developed using the Python programming language), used to perform image acquisition (using rpicam-apps developed by (© Raspberry Pi Ltd), image processing and segmentation (using the ImageJ software) and image recognition using CNNs.

 The RaCAM\_software.zip (containing software, ImageJ scripts, and miso-onnx library developed in this study), is protected under GNU GPLv.3 license (Copyright © 2026 Martin Tetard).
 This license allows users to freely run, share, and modify software while requiring that any modified versions be distributed under the same license terms, including the disclosure of source code.